Paramodular Abelian Varieties of Odd Conductor: Introduction

 where $*$ is an integer.
-The quotient of the Siegel upper half space $\mathfrak{H}_2$ by a conjugate of $K(N)$ is the coarse moduli space of abelian surfaces with $(1,N)$-polarization.
-In order to study the Kodaira dimension, Gritsenko (\cite{Gri1}, \cite{Gri2}) introduced a Hecke-equivariant lift from classical Jacobi forms $J_{k,N}$ to paramodular forms of weight $k$ on $K(N),$ as a variant of the Saito-Kurokawa lift.
+The quotient of the Siegel upper half space $\mathfrak{H}_2$ by $K(N)$ is the coarse moduli space of abelian surfaces with $(1,N)$-polarization \cite{BiLa}.
+In order to study its Kodaira dimension, Gritsenko (\cite{Gri1}, \cite{Gri2}) introduced a Hecke-equivariant lift from classical Jacobi forms $J_{k,N}$ to paramodular forms of weight $k$ on $K(N),$ as a variant of the Saito-Kurokawa lift.
+These lifts violate the Ramanujan bounds and their $L$-series have poles, and so appear to be of no interest.
+In fact, they play a crucial role in the construction of the desired paramodular cuspforms \cite{PoYu1}.
+In \cite{RS2}, {\em newforms} on $K(N)$ are defined as Hecke eigenforms perpendicular to the images of operators from paramodular forms on lower levels.
+We shall refer to those cuspidal newforms $f$ of weight 2 perpendicular to the Gritsenko lifts as {\em non-lifts} on $K(N)$.
+Write $L(f,s)$ for the associated degree 4 $L$-function, often denoted $L(f,s,\text{spin})$.